 Other helpful tips about feeding your tegu

 Feeding schedule: Tegus are fast growers with active metabolisms, so regular feeding is important.
 Juvenal tegus should be fed daily - typically the amount of food that they can eat in about an hour.
-As they reach adulthood, tegus should be fed small, adequate emails several times a week (every other day or every second day).
+As they reach adulthood, tegus should be fed small, adequate meals several times a week (every other day or every second day).
 Decrease feeding during the winter when tegus hibernate.
 After each meal, clean up all leftover food from the enclosure.

 We recommend feeding your tegu with tongs to prevent accidental figure biting!